 Deal with it, advertisers.
 Interactive copywriting differs from traditional copywriting.
 But how?

 First: Don’t throw out the baby with the soggy diaper.
-Declaring yourself an interactive copywriter requires you to master the skills of traditional copywriting.
+Declaring yourself a marketing interactive copywriter requires you to master the skills of traditional copywriting.
 If you’re going to enjoy success in this business, you still must be able to:

 - Concept with an interactive designer or art director